-In 2019, a bill was filed in the State Senate that would have allowed adoption agencies to discriminate against prospective LGBT+ parents on religious grounds.
+In 2019, a bill was filed in the State Senate that would have allowed adoption agencies to discriminate against prospective LGBTQ+ parents on religious grounds.
 It did not run in committee.
 In 2017, a bill was filed and then rejected in the state House of Representatives to allow individuals, institutions, providers, and payers of health care, would be able to refuse to be involved in any type of service to which they object to on a moral, ethical, or religious grounds, free from any type of liability, regardless of the effects on patients and employers.

 The state’s entire congressional delegation has a zero percent equality score from HRC.